ed9711/Camera-Blocker/README.md

 # Camera-Blocker
-Android app that can block access to both the front and back camera.
-Will work even after closed.
+Android app, can block access to both front and back camera.
+Ensures that no other application, system or otherwise, can access the cameras.